-CARNET operation is realized through a series of interconnected services and projects united into seven departments:
+CARNET operation is realized through a series of interconnected services and projects united into nine sectors:

 CARNET bodies are the Managing Council, the CEO and the Council of Users.

 Managing Council represents the interests of CARNET founders, the Croatian Government.
 The Managing Council members are appointed by the Minister of Science and Education.